iamstevenflogio/GraphicsEngine/README.md

 # OneLoneCoder Learning Repository

-Welcome to my learning repository, where I follow along with the tutorials and lessons from **Javidx9**, the creator of [OneLoneCoder](https://www.youtube.com/c/OneLoneCoder)!
+Welcome to my learning repository, where I follow along with the tutorials and lessons from **Javidx9**, [OneLoneCoder](https://www.youtube.com/@javidx9)!
 This repository is dedicated to implementing concepts, projects, and experiments directly from his programming content.

 ## What You'll Find Here